This paper contains links, usually to cppreference.com, to explain some terms

 The second argument to modf() can be nullptr, and defaults to nullptr, in which case the function will just return the fractional part of the value.

-Note that the exponent to bignum::pow() must be an integer since raising to a non-integer power yields an irrational value in general.
+Note that the exponent to bignum::pow() must be an integer since raising to a non-integral power yields an irrational value in general.
+00 returns 1.

 The division sign will be whatever character, narrow or wide, has been set by the